rougier/from-python-to-numpy/07-beyond-numpy.rst

 --------------

-You've almost reached the end of the book and, hopefully, you've learned that numpy is a very versatile and powerful library.
+You've almost reached the end of the book and, hopefully, you've learned that NumPy is a very versatile and powerful library.
 However in the meantime, remember that Python is also quite a powerful language.
-In fact, in some specific cases, it might be more powerful than numpy.
+In fact, in some specific cases, it might be more powerful than NumPy.
 Let's consider, for example, an interesting exercise that has been proposed by Tucker Balch in his `Coursera's Computational Investing
 <https://www.coursera.org/learn/computational-investing>`_ course.
 The exercise